On the dimension theory of Okamoto's function: Dimensions of the graph

 \subsection{Upper bound on the Assouad dimension}

 We are left to show that $\dim_{\rm A}\mathcal{O}_a\leq s_0$.
-To do this, we first need to bound the Hausdorff dimension of the level sets from above. \begin{lemma} Let $\mu$ be the natural measure of the Okamoto IFS.
-Then
+To do this, we first need to bound the Hausdorff dimension of the level sets from above.
+Recall, for $y\in(0,1)$ and $a\in(1/2,1)$, we defined the corresponding level set of Okamoto's function defined with parameter $a$ as